DeepDiveInteractive/PrivacyPolicy/README.md

 Privacy Policy

 Protecting your private information is our priority.
-This Statement of Privacy applies to Vengeful Rites, and Anthony Berlin and governs data collection and usage.
-For the purposes of this Privacy Policy, unless otherwise noted, all references to Anthony Berlin include .
-The Anthony Berlin application is a Virtual Reality Video Game application.
-By using the Anthony Berlin application, you consent to the data practices described in this statement.
+This Statement of Privacy applies to Vengeful Rites, and Deep Dive Interactive and governs data collection and usage.
+For the purposes of this Privacy Policy, unless otherwise noted, all references to Deep Dive Interactive include .
+The Deep Dive Interactive application is a Virtual Reality Video Game application.
+By using the Deep Dive Interactive application, you consent to the data practices described in this statement.

 Collection of your Personal Information